DependableSystemsLab/AutoPatch/Scripts/README.md

 These environment variables are used by the scripts to locate the LLVM build directory and the AutoPatch source code directory.

 Also, please check the directory of the variables used in the scripts, and make sure they are correct for your PC.
+For instance, please make sure `AUTOPATCH_INSTRUMENT_REPO` is set to the folder that contains LLVM Passes (Default: ~/AutoPatchWorkspace/Passes/)

 ## instrument.sh
 ### Overview